ericfortis/aot-fetch-demo/README.md

 ![](docs/streamed-ssi.png)

 ## Option 3: Client-Side cached fetch
 This option could be handy if you need a client-side only solution.
+For instance, [my project](https://uxtly.com) is statically served from Nginx, so Option 2 is more work in my case.
+Similarly, Option 1 is not straightforward because I conditionally prefetch an API based on a value on the user’s `localStorage`.

 ### TL;DR